teambit/docs/docs/nodejs/extending-node.md

 overrideBuildPipe(tasks: BuildTask[]): EnvTransformer
 ```

 This method receives an array of Bit tasks.
-It overrides the build pipeline of a component (initiated either on a `bbit tag` or `bbit build` command).
+It overrides the build pipeline of a component (initiated either on a `bit tag` or `bit build` command).
 To create your own Build Task, [see here](/build-pipeline/create-build-task).

 For example: